CPD Course on

 - Email support for 30 days, bibliographic research, technical questions (no industrial work included)

-- Discounted attendance with ERF, see the NLR website.
+- Discounted attendance with ERF.

 - Catering for the day of attendance.